What is an Arc Flash Study?

 Protocol such as proper levels of PPE based on both the shock and arc flash boundaries are defined by the calculated incident energy.
 Other benefits of an engineered arc flash study include a short circuit & coordination study and updated facility electrical documentation including one-line diagrams and electrical equipment locations.

 It is important to understand the process and the “behind the scenes” details of an arc flash analysis.
-My other posts describe the importance of an Arc Flash Analysis: how it saves lives and how to find the right information, In general, the following seven steps are required for the completion of a thorough arc flash analysis:
+My other posts describe the importance of an Arc Flash Analysis.
+In general, the following seven steps are required for the completion of a thorough arc flash analysis:

 STEP 1: Acquire existing as-built documentation